nmimusic/nako-apt/README.md

 ---

-Nako APT is a simple wrapper for using Debian/Ubuntu APT command syntax with Alis/Arch Linux/GNU/X's Nako.
+Nako APT is a simple APT/dpkg wrapper with Pacman's syntax.

 The name comes from the character, Nako Akahira, in the audio drama, Sakuragi Academy Soothing Society.